FabioGNR/SDL_Setup/README.md

 2. Create a `build` folder, cd into it.
 3. `cmake ..` to generate build files. `make` to compile.
-4. Executable can be found in project/bin.
+4. Executable can be found in project/bin. seconds.

-5. Run the executable.
-On success, a blank window called 'An SDL2 Window' will pop up, and dissapear after 3 seconds.
+---

+Running the executable should result in a blank 640x480 window, that you can move around and close.